 - Miradouro de Santa Luzia – this small viewpoint with blue azulejos is pretty but I prefer the one next door…

-- Igreja de Santa Luzia – the highlight of visiting this small church is the garden with beautiful flowers, azulejos and a low wall from which you can admire spectacular views of Lisbon.
+- Igreja de Santa Luzia – the highlight of visiting this small church is the garden with beautiful flowers, azulejos and a low wall from which you can admire spectacular views.

 - Miradouro das Portas do Sol – this large terrace area offers views of Alfama, the river and the Pantheon.
 For a nearby bar with food and drinks, visit Portas Do Sol Terrace.

 - For lesser-visited miradouros, you need to read my Lisbon hidden gem guide.